mfh-114/mfh-114/README.md

      performing family duties as a father and husband.
 Github projects are my pet projects.
      Most of the projects are not done completely because of long vacation.
 I am trying to catch up.
 - 👀 I’m interested in web application programming.
 In my day job, I use Java, JBoss/WildFly, SQL and JavaScript last but not least Git.
-- 🌱 I’m currently learning Struts2 and Angular.
+- 🌱 I’m currently learning Angular and Godot.
 - 📫 You can reach me by myappworld114 at gmail.com.

 <!---